Me-Rajdip/Netra-Code/README.md

 **Joint tumor classification + FiLM-conditioned segmentation, with counterfactual mask explanations.**

-netra.ai is a multi-task deep learning pipeline that takes a single brain MRI slice and, in one forward pass, predicts **what type of tumor is present** and **exactly where it is**, using the classification result itself to actively reshape the segmentation output.
+Netra is a multi-task deep learning pipeline that takes a single brain MRI slice and, in one forward pass, predicts **what type of tumor is present** and **exactly where it is**, using the classification result itself to actively reshape the segmentation output.
 It also ships with built-in explainability tools and an automated per-patient reporting system that flags cases worth a second look.

 >  **Research preview — not a diagnostic tool.** This project is a technical exploration of multi-task conditioning in medical imaging, not a certified or clinically validated system.